0-GEE/SYSTER/README.md

 # User Documentation
-SYSTER is a discord bot written in python with the sole purpose of detecting and removing so-called "crash GIFs", corrupted GIFs that crash the client of the viewer.
+CrashGuard (formerly known as SYSTER) is a discord bot written in python with the sole purpose of detecting and removing so-called "crash GIFs", corrupted GIFs that crash the client of the viewer.
 Due to the lack of solution to this problem, these GIFs have been maliciously sent to many servers, disrupting the experience of its members.
-Upon detection, SYSTER will delete the offending message, send a warning into the affected text channel, and send a report into a designated logging channel.
+Upon detection, CrashGuard will delete the offending message, send a warning into the affected text channel, and send a report into a designated logging channel.

 As of now, the bot only targets files which play **as soon as they are scrolled into view**, meaning that mp4 attachments (which need to be clicked into in order to be played) are ignored.
 In future updates detection and removal of such attachments will also be added.
-The bot can be invited using the following url: [INVITE SYSTER](https://discord.com/api/oauth2/authorize?client_id=838251109055332382&permissions=8&scope=bot)
+The bot can be invited using the following url: [INVITE CrashGuard](https://discord.com/api/oauth2/authorize?client_id=838251109055332382&permissions=8&scope=bot)

 PFP credit: [まさよ🍬Fantia](https://www.pixiv.net/en/users/14325286)

 ### Setup
 *All commands require the 'view audit log' permission to use.
 This is to limit command usage to moderators and admins.*

 1. Upon inviting the bot to your server, ensure that it sufficient permissions.
 The OAUTH2 invite url is configured with administrator permissions already so there should not be any necessary changes to be made.
-Should you prefer setting up permissions manually, here are the *minimum* permissions SYSTER requires to function:
+Should you prefer setting up permissions manually, here are the *minimum* permissions CrashGuard requires to function:
 * View Channels
 * Manage Channels
 * Send Messages